The Invisible War

 The Philosophy

-The Meek Shall Inherit the Earth
+The Meek Shall Inherit the Earth.

-We did not come to Cameroon to impose power.
-We came to surrender tools into the hands of the people who need them most.
+Princess Prudence had the power to leave.
+She chose to stay.
+That is strength under control.
+I did not come to Cameroon to impose power — I came to surrender tools into the hands of the people who need them most.

 Roadmap

-The Road to Broadcast Readiness
+The Road to Broadcast Readiness.

 Phase I · Underway